lwig-wg/terminology/draft-bormann-lwig-7228bis.md

 constrained by a limited energy supply.
 Class 3 and 4 devices are less clearly defined than the lower classes; they are even less constrained.
-In particular Class 4 devices are powerful enough to quite comfortably run, e.g., JavaScript interpreters, together with elaborate network stacks.
+In particular Class 4 devices are powerful enough to quite comfortably run, say, JavaScript interpreters, together with elaborate network stacks.
 Additional classes may need to be defined based on protection capabilities, e.g., an MPU (memory protection unit; true MMUs are typically only found in J-group